Anisotropy with respect to the applied magnetic field of spin qubit decoherence times: Results

-for the trap model.
+for the UT model.
 Here $\rho_v$ is the volume density of dipoles, $\rho_a$ is the areal density of dipoles, and $g(\omega)$ is the Fourier transform of $g(t)$.
+Both direct and image pairs are included in the rate formulas \ref{eq:T1} and \ref{eq:T2}.

 For charge noise $g(\omega)$ is often of the $1/f$ type.
 However, one of the important advantages of the experiments described in this paper is that we can investigate the sources of noise using spatial and geometric information alone, and the frequency spectrum of the noise is less important, a point we will return to below.